cdrobey/nestedlab-repo/README.md

 Once you have saved all your changes, you can then run the script.
 You will be provided with a summary of what will be deployed and you can verify that everything is correct before attempting the deployment.
 Below is a screenshot on what this would look like:

+## Post Installation Instructions

+After the installation completes you need to mount the shared storage used for the nested environment.
+I build a linux VM and export an NFS file system from the a VM on the host system.

+To export the file system correctly, **/etc/exports**, needs to allow root access to the file system.

+'''console
+/vmware 192.168.1.0/24(rw,async,no_wdelay,root_squash,insecure_locks,sec=sys,anonui
+d=65534,anongid=65534)
+'''

+The operating system images for Centos, Ubuntu, and Windows 2016 must be registered after the file system is mounted.
+The images may be used by the terraform-repo to build the client vms.

 ## Acknowledgement